 BIOGRAPHY

-Prior to joining Microsoft Research, in 2016 I completed my PhD degree at ETH Zurich (Switzerland) in the Systems Group, advised by Prof. Donald Kossmann and Prof. Andreas Krause.
-My doctoral thesis focuses on building cost and quality-aware models for integrating crowdsourcing in the process of building machine learning algorithms and systems.
-In 2011, I completed my master studies in computer science in a double-degree MSc program at RWTH University of Aachen (Germany) and University of Trento (Italy) as an Erasmus Mundus scholar.
-I also have a Diploma in Informatics from University of Tirana (Albania) from where I graduated in 2007.
+I completed my PhD degree at ETH Zurich (Switzerland) in the Systems Group in 2016.
+My doctoral thesis focuses on the impact of crowdsourced data quality on the performance of machine learning models.
+I completed my master studies in computer science in a double-degree MSc program at RWTH University of Aachen (Germany) and University of Trento (Italy) as an Erasmus Mundus scholar.
+My Computer Science journey started at University of Tirana (Albania), from which I hold a Diploma in Informatics and where I spent three years as a Lecturer in Computer Science.

 NEWS